 To demodulate frequency shift keyed (FSK) signals a PLL circuit is used that is contained fully on chip.
 The Limiter output differential signal is fed to the linear phase detector as is the output of the 10.7 MHz center frequency VCO.
-The demodulator gain is typically 140μV/kHz.
+The demodulator gain is typically 140 μ V/kHz.
 The passive loop filter output that is comprised fully on chip is fed to both the VCO and the modulation format switch described in more detail below.
-This signal is representing the demodulated signal with low frequencies applied to the demodulator demodulated to logic ones and high frequencies demodulated to logic zeroes.
-However this is only valid in case the local oscillator is low-side injected to the mixer which is applicable to receive frequencies above 330MHz (e.g. 345MHz).
-In case of receive frequencies below 330MHz (e.g.315MHz) high frequencies are demodulated as logical ones due to a sign inversion in the downconversion mixing process.
-See also Section 4.4.
+This signal is representing the demodulated signal with high frequencies applied to the demodulator demodulated to logic ones and low frequencies demodulated to logic zeroes.
+Please note that due to this behaviour a sign inversion of the data occurs in case of high-side injection of the local oscillator at receive frequencies below 840 or 420MHz, respectively.
+See also .